• Skip to primary navigation

 🥣 Leftovers, Storage and Freezing

-Leftover Rotisserie Chicken and Stuffing Casserole can be stored for 3-5 days in the refrigerator.
+Leftover Chicken and Stuffing Casserole can be stored for 3-5 days in the refrigerator.
 Cool it after baking, then store leftovers in a sealed, airtight container.
 Reheat leftovers in the microwave or cover in a 325°F oven for about 30 minutes.

 You can freeze the casserole before or after baking.